Los Angeles Prostitution Defense Attorney

 - Cal Trans (physical labor)

-There are several defenses available to the crimes of prostitution, solicitation, pandering, and loitering.
-Each case is different and defenses to these crimes depend on the type of evidence available.
-The prosecutor must prove at least one of the following elements existed to successfully obtain a prostitution conviction:
+The prosecutor must prove at least one of the following elements existed in order to successfully obtain a prostitution conviction:

 - Solicit (strongly urge or entice) for an act of prostitution